rykener/transsangha/_pages/covid.md

 This is a **scent-free** space.
 Please do not arrive wearing perfume, cologne, heavily scented laundry detergent, or smelling of smoke.
 People who do not follow this guideline may be asked to leave.

 The temple is located on a moderately steep San Francisco hill.
-There are no steps to access the meeting space, making it more or less wheelchair accessible.
-However, the space is a little hard to navigate in a wheelchair, but it is doable (a member of the community who uses a wheelchair has made it work).
-However, due to ongoing construction in the building, **the only available restrooms are outdoor portapotties that can only be accessed by going up a couple steps.** We expect to have access to accessible indoor plumbing in January.
+There are no steps to access the meeting space, making it *mostly* wheelchair accessible.
+The restrooms are up a couple steps, and the wheelchair lift is still being installed as part of a building renovation.

 If you have any other accessibility needs, please reach out to us.
 We want this space to be accessible to those who want to join.